ddttom/doc2web/docs/prd.md

 - **CSS files should contain generated styles appropriate for the document**
 - **Document statistics (pages, words, characters, paragraphs, lines) must be accurately calculated and included in metadata**
 - **Document statistics must be calculated from document content when not available in metadata**
-- **HTML output must be properly formatted with indentation and line breaks for improved debugging**
+- **HTML output must be compact with optimized whitespace removal while preserving newlines for improved file size**
-- **HTML formatting must preserve all content and structure while enhancing readability**
+- **HTML formatting must preserve all content and structure while optimizing for performance**

 #### 3.2.4 Document Analysis and Style Extraction